Embedded insurance is one of the hottest trends in the industry in 2024.

 Openkoda provides a system that enables the creation of various types of embedded forms tailored to different industries (e.g., e-commerce, travel, mobility, finance).
 These forms are easily customizable and can be seamlessly integrated with insurers’ APIs to dynamically calculate insurance premiums.

-Since Openkoda’s technology is open-source, there’s no vendor lock-in.
+Unlike many other embedded insurance providers, Openkoda’s technology is open-source, there’s no vendor lock-in.
 You own the code, and because there’s no proprietary language, you have the flexibility to choose your own hosting, apply your branding, or leverage managed cloud services.

-If your business prioritizes cost efficiency, scalability, and flexibility, Openkoda offers a highly convenient approach to introducing embedded insurance.
+If your business prioritizes cost efficiency, scalability, personalization, and flexibility, Openkoda offers a highly convenient approach to introducing embedded insurance.